Suggestion: Watch the 10 minutes video tutorial before reading this article

-The supplement industry has grown massively in China the past years and will continue to do so in the future.
-There are a number of outspoken reasons why this is the case, one thing is for sure, many companies have earned great profits by taking on the Chinese market.
+The supplement industry has grown massively in China in the past years and will continue to do so in the future.
+There are many reasons for this, one thing is for sure, companies have earned great profits by entering the Chinese supplement and health market.

 The health supplement market has grown much in China the past years, this is something you’ll see in other Asian countries as well, like Vietnam.
-And there are a number of reasons for that:
+Some reasons are:

-- As people get wealthier and the middle class grows, they start to appreciate fitness, personal care, buying equipment and interesting products that comes with it
+- As people get wealthier and the middle class grows, they start to appreciate fitness, personal care, buying equipment, and interesting products that come with it

-- China has problems with food quality and air pollution, giving an incentive for people to spend some extra money on health supplements.
-Just quoting a Chinese friend I travelled with in China, he suddenly says: “You know, our air is so bad, so we need to drink a lot of green tea to compensate”
+- China has problems with food quality and air pollution, giving an incentive for people to spend some extra money on health supplements

 - China has a problem with an aging population which drives the demand for health supplements